-On October 2nd to the 4th, CCM held it's Fall Semester Retreat at New Rochelle, organized by Rachel Dziatko.
+On October 2nd to the 4th, CCM held it's Fall Semester Retreat at New Rochelle.
 The theme of the fall retreat was Community and Faith in action.
 Incorporating the Seven Catholic Social Teachings, the fall retreat encouraged the students to reflect on their family, their community and most importantly, themselves.
 It was a weekend filled with reflections, prayers and fun!

 We hope that you can join us for our Spring Retreat!
 So stay tuned or subscribe to our mailing list.

 On December 3rd, 2015, CCM was pleased to announce that the 38th annual Merton Lecture will be delivered by Bishop Robert Barron, the auxilary bishop of the Archdiocese of Los Angeles.
 The lecture is entitled "Thomas Merton: Metaphysics of Peace."

 Refreshments were provided after the lecture in the gym and there was a prelude concert starting in the Church at 7pm.

 Best known for his DVD series "Catholicism" (the part on Merton was filmed at Corpus Christi) Bishop Barron also posts regular videos for "Word on Fire" ministries.

 Healing When There's No Cure: Neonatal Comfort Care

 - Dr Elvira Parravicini - Comfort Care Medical Director